Mexico at the 2026 Winter Olympics: Figure skating

 Donovan Carrillo secured the country's quota after finishing third at the ISU Skate to Milano qualifier held on 18–21 September 2025 at the National Indoor Stadium in Beijing, China.
-He will represent the country at the Winter Olympics for the second time in his career, emulating what Riccardo Olavarrieta did at the 1988 Winter Olympics and the 1992 Winter Olympics.
+He represented the country at the Winter Olympics for the second time in his career, emulating what Ricardo Olavarrieta did at the 1988 Winter Olympics and the 1992 Winter Olympics.